lsst-sqre/gafaelfawr/docs/user-guide/mock.rst

 Enabling assertion rewriting
 ----------------------------

-For better error reports in pytest_ if an assertion fails inside the mock, tell pytest to rewrite assertions in :py:mod:`rubin.gafaelfawr` and :py:mod:`rubin.repertoire` by putting the following at the top of :file:`tests/conftest.py`:
+For better error reports in pytest_ if an assertion fails inside the mock, tell pytest to rewrite assertions in :py:mod:`rubin.gafaelfawr` by putting the following at the top of :file:`tests/conftest.py`:

 .. code-block:: yaml

    import pytest

-   pytest.register_assert_rewrite("rubin.gafaelfawr", "rubin.repertoire")
+   pytest.register_assert_rewrite("rubin.gafaelfawr")

 Add any other test support modules that may call assert to the list.
 These lines must occur before any imports of the listed modules, either direct or indirect.